 BOM's, build guide and PCB info

 Enjoy trouble free builds and improved reliability with our range of high quality PCB's.
-Braids, Clouds, Rings and many more of your favourite DIY synth designs.
+Braids, Clouds, Yarns, Rings and many more of your favourite DIY synth designs.

 People sometimes come to me after having tried (and failed with) cheap nasty DIY synth PCB's, which can easily delaminate if not handled correctly and are often not properly tested, board defects can make even a perfect soldering job a complete waste of time and money.